beckoningstranger/rappelkiste/README.md

 ## Future Implementations

 ### Teachers Section

-  -  An teacher section that allows teachers to
-    - publish more articles on the Stories page.
-    - post announcements for all current parents.
+  *  A teachers section that allows teachers to publish more articles on the Stories page and post announcements for all current parents.
 Polls are another idea.

 ### Members Section
   - A members section where parents can read the announcements that teachers have previously posted (cf. idea above)